popsiclebar/SaaS-AI-Project/README.md

 ---

-**Note:** This README is a starting point.
+**Note:** This project is a starting point.
 Please update it as the project evolves!